chamambom/azureblueprint-pad/README.md

-### Deploying azure the azure Cloud Adoption Framework Blueprint
+## Deploying the Azure Cloud Adoption Framework Blueprint
-## Pre-requisites
+### Pre-requisites
-### Make sure you have powershell and Az modules on your laptop to enable you to connect to the customer subscription via the Connect-Az command
+    - Make sure you have powershell and Az modules on your installed on your laptop to enable you to connect to the customer subscription via the Connect-Az command
-### Run the Connect-Az command first then follow the steps below
+    - Run the # Connect-Az command first then follow the steps below

 Steps